jorisvandenbossche/course-python-geospatial/notebooks/11-xarray-intro.md

 <details><summary>Hints</summary>

+* Use the `mask_and_scale` parameter in the reader function to make sure the data type of tc_data is the same as the raw data.
 * To select a specific subset for a certain dimension of a DataArray, use the `.sel()` method.
 The argument name to use is the name of the dimension.
 * You can mask an array and set the masked values to another value with the `.where()` method.
 Check the help of the method for information on the keyword arguments.